To be a real policeman

 - Andy Barker, PI: divides his time between Murder Mysteries, his wife, and his main job: Certified Public Accountant.

 - On The X-Files, Scully started out as a doctor before she switched tracks to the FBI.
-Fanon has Mulder starting out as a psychologist before a similar career shift.
+Fanon has Mulder starting out as a psychologist before a similar career shift, which isn't a huge leap since he's a behavioral profiler.
+It's just that the paranormal elements of most of their cases overshadows this skill.

 - Leverage and White Collar both feature thieves that use their skills to solve crimes.
 However the crew of Leverage generally commits crimes in the process while Neal is a consultant for the FBI.
 Also the villains of Leverage usually are in a position where normaml law enforcement is unable to help.